Wisdom teeth and orthodontic treatment

-One of the best ways for your orthodontist to tell how your wisdom teeth are coming through will be to take an x-ray of your mouth.
+One of the best ways for your orthodontist to tell how your wisdom tooth is coming through will be to take an x-ray of your mouth.

-Again, there’s no one-size-fits-all answer to this, as it depends on how the teeth are growing, the length of their roots and the proximity of the wisdom tooth to other structures in the jaw such as nerves and blood vessels.
+Again, there’s no one-size-fits-all answer to this, as it depends on how the teeth are growing, the length of their roots and the proximity of this tooth to other structures in the jaw such as nerves and blood vessels.

 If you are still using retainers provided by your orthodontist, they may be too uncomfortable to wear for the first few days after the procedure.
 But it is important to go back to wearing your retainers again as soon as your mouth feels comfortable enough to do so.

-There is no clear answer because each case is different.
-When you start to feel your wisdom teeth coming through, you should visit your orthodontist to discuss orthodontic treatment options if necessary.
-He or she will be able to take a closer look at how the wisdom teeth are impacting on the rest of your teeth, arrange an x-ray of the teeth and jaws, and advise on whether you’ll need to take further action.
+For some people in their late teens and early 20s, wisdom teeth erupt into cleanable and functional positions and may not need to be removed at all.
+However, impacted wisdom teeth can become a significant dental health issue if they are hard to clean and become a source of pain or infection.
+If you start to feel wisdom teeth coming through, you should visit your family dentist or orthodontist to discuss the relevant treatment options for your individual case.
+They will be able to take a closer look at how the wisdom teeth are impacting on the rest of your teeth, arrange an x-ray of the teeth and jaws, and advise on whether you’ll need to take further action.

 What else can affect my straight teeth?